matchai/spacefish/README.md

   * `•` - fully charged.
 * Optional exit-code of last command.
 * Optional time stamps 12/24hr in format.
-* Execution time of the last command if it exceeds the set threshold.

 Want more features?
 Please, [open an issue](https://github.com/matchai/spacefish/issues/new) or send pull request.